• Blog

 Phagocytosis

-Phagocytosis is a process when phagocytes engulf pathogens, bacteria, tiny mineral particles, and debris from other cells.
+Phagocytosis is a process in which phagocytes engulf pathogens, bacteria, tiny mineral particles, and debris from other cells.
 After the process, the waste is expelled.

 Phagocytes